spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 ## Plan your entity representations

 In this section we’re going to decide how to represent the `HealthPickup` entity in our client-workers and in our server-workers.
-Let's review the design constraints listed above:
+Let's review the relevant design constraints listed above:

-1. The pick-ups have static positions in the game world and are present in the world at start-up time.
 1. A pick-up grants health to a single player which walks over them.
 1. After the health pack is consumed, it is no longer visible to clients and no longer grants health.
 1. After a period of time, the health pack is "respawned" and is available to be picked up again.
 1. Critical interactions like: collision detection between the player and the health pack and granting the health is done on the game logic worker.
 That is to say, we do not trust the client.
-1. (Optional) Players which have full health cannot pick up the health packs.

 From these we can derive some rules about how the `UnityClient` and `UnityGameLogic` workers should represent the `HealthPickup` entity: